 Here continues a summary of my posts on how to recover as quickly as possible from more serious stress and exhaustion symptoms.

-This post continues with the second building block, 2 Manage your stress sources, here in relation to stressful thoughts, such as anxiety and rumination, as it is crucial to learn to steer one’s thoughts in order to reduce the stress level and create conditions for recovery.
+This post continues with how to handle stressful thoughts, such as anxiety and rumination, as it is crucial to learn to steer one’s thoughts in order to reduce the stress level and create conditions for recovery.

-More about what to do during the worrying hour next week.
+More about what to do during an exposure next week.